 - Ukrainian FPV Interceptor STING

-Use in Conflicts
+Role in Conflicts

 Interceptor Context

-STING is a named Ukrainian interceptor in the broader wartime shift from generic FPV drones toward purpose-built counter-UAV aircraft.
+STING is a named Ukrainian interceptor in the broader wartime shift from general-purpose FPV drones toward purpose-built counter-UAV aircraft.
 The public data separates three useful reader-facing layers: its FPV control method, its high-speed pursuit role, and its Shahed-specific battlefield target set.

 | Layer | Documented detail | Source-backed takeaway |